bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 rejected by the other, which could be used in various ways to cause users to lose money.

-December saw David Harding [disclosed][news333 if] a vulnerability affecting the Eclair, LDK, and LND by default (and Core Lightning with non-default settings).
+December saw David Harding [disclose][news333 if] a vulnerability affecting Eclair, LDK, and LND by default (and Core Lightning with non-default settings).
 The party who requested to open a channel (opener) and who was responsible for paying any [endogenous fees][topic fee sourcing] necessary to close the channel could commit to paying 98%